Azure/azure-policy/README.md

 - Microsoft.Web/sites/slots/instances/deployments
 - Microsoft.Web/sites/slots/siteextensions

+### Legacy or incorrect aliases

+Since custom policies use aliases directly, it is usually not possible to update them without causing unintended side effects to existing custom policies.
+This means that aliases referring to incorrect information or following legacy naming conventions must be left in place, even though it may cause confusion.
+In certain cases where an alias is known to refer to the wrong information, another alias may be created as a corrected alternative to the known bad one.
+In these cases, the new alias will be given the name of the bad alias with .v2 appended.
+For example a bad alias named Microsoft.ResourceProvider/someType/someAlias would result in the addition of a corrected version named Microsoft.ResourceProvider/someType/someAlias.v2.
+If an alias is added to correct a .v2 alias it will be named by replacing v2 with v3.
+All known corrected aliases are listed here:

+- Microsoft.Sql/servers/databases/requestedServiceObjectiveName.v2

 *This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.*

 ### Auto generated resource property that bypasses policy evaluation